zlei2269/zlei2269.github.io/_pages/cv.md

 * The BMJ (IF: 42.7)
 * Phytomedicine (IF: 8.3)
 * Cancer Gene Therapy (IF: 5.0; Recognized as <a href="https://www.nature.com/cgt/editors/reviewer-recognition" target="_blank" rel="noopener noreferrer">Top Reviewer</a> in 2025 by Springer Nature)
+* IEEE International Conference on Bioinformatics and Biomedicine (BIBM 2025, CCF-B)
 * Scientific Reports (IF: 3.9)
 * Frontiers in Public Health (IF: 3.4)
 * Medical Science Monitor (IF: 2.1)